Ritesh001-Git/kubernetes-cheat-sheet/README.md

 ### 📌 Definition

 The container runtime is responsible for running containers.
+It is responsible for pulling images from container registries, running containers, allocating and isolating resources for containers, and managing the entire lifecycle of a container on a host.

 ### ⚙️ Examples